HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

 90% of uncompressed third-party JavaScript resources are less than 5 KB, though first-party requests trail a bit.
 This may help explain why so many JavaScript resources go uncompressed.
-Due to the diminishing returns of compressing small resources, a small script may cost more in terms of the resource consumption of server-side compression and client-side decompression than the performance benefits of saving of a few bytes over the network.
+Due to the diminishing returns of compressing small resources, a small script may cost more in terms of the resource consumption of server-side compression and client-side decompression than the performance benefits of saving a few bytes over the network.

 ### Minification